Skip to main content

 What is a Node?

-A Node is a real-world concept that you want to represent and reason about in Galaxy.
-Nodes describe the important “things” in your organization.
-They are the nouns of your business.
-Examples of common nodes:
+A Node is a real-world concept that you want to capture in Galaxy.
+At an organizational level, Nodes represent the entities that are most important to your business.

 • Customer